Bubobubobubobubo/sardine/README.md

 ### Notes

-Here is an exemple of a basic temporal function sending a constant MIDI Note:
+Here is an example of a basic temporal function sending a constant MIDI Note:

 ```python
 @swim